rljhaines/build_tools/README.md

 The result will be available in the `./out` directory.

-### Building and running ONLYOFFICE products separately
+### Building and running OnlyOffice products separately

 #### Document Builder